Tubbz-alt/pbg/README.md

 ##### Existence `(?
 ALL ...)`

 The existence operator, abbreviated `EXST`.
-Take one input of any type.
+Take one or more inputs of any type.
 Return `TRUE` only if it its argument is not `NULL`. `EXST` is useful for checking if a variable is defined.
 + `(?
 5)` is `TRUE`
 + `(?
 2018-10-12)` is `TRUE`
 + `(?
 NULL)` is `FALSE`